The Story Behind the Song "Woodstock" by Joni Mitchell

 What actually occurred on August 15-18, 1969 was some wonderful, mad combination of all of the above.
 It became an iconic happening during the last days of the crazy '60s and a seminal moment in rock and roll.

 Thirty-two distinct musical acts performed day and night for an estimated crowd of over 400,000.
-All of the biggies of the day were there, including Jimi Hendrix, Janis Joplin, Santana, Ten Years After, Ritchie Havens, Joan Baez, Creedence Clearwater Revival and The Who.
+All of the biggies of the day were there, including Jimi Hendrix, Janis Joplin, Santana, Ten Years After, Joan Baez, Creedence Clearwater Revival and The Who.
+If you love Woodstock, check out my series on the artists who were there, beginning with Ritchie Havens on Day 1.

 So much has been written about this festival in the intervening years.
 There have been films, books and live LPs released, and even a few music festivals to mark the anniversary of the original event.
 But perhaps no one has captured the spirit of the thing better than someone who wasn't even there.